eisenheimjelid/scripts-bash/base/README.md

 * alias.
 How to define 'alias' and useful commands for every-day

 ## Comments
-Each folder contains a file ends '-debug', for explain script and other with same name but whitout '-debug' for use as is, whitout comments.
+Each folder contains a file name ends '-debug', for explain script and other with same name but without '-debug' for use as is, without comments.